 Most dogs will chew and swallow anything from trash on the street to scraps from your table.
 Dogs do not seem to have a very refined sense of what to eat, but luckily, you – their owner – do.
 So, the responsibility of picking the right kind of food for them is up to you.
 But, how do you know if the food you are choosing for them is healthy?

 Well, that is where this list is going to come in handy.
-Here we have summarized 15 things that you need to look for when buying dog food.
+Here we have summarized 15 things that you need to look for when buying dog food or you could always make your own or subscribe to fresh food meal services.

 1- Your vet’s recommendation